Elevators Talk One Way at Once | Generated by AI

 -

-Oldest and still most common system: simple analog intercom using a single voice wire pair
+Oldest and still most common system: simple analog intercom using a single voice wire pair → physically impossible to do full-duplex without echo cancellers

-→ They use “push-to-talk” style half-duplex operation (like old walkie-talkies or many cheap VoIP door phones) -
+Cost-optimized 2-wire systems (even many post-2000 installations) → They use “push-to-talk” style half-duplex operation (like old walkie-talkies or many cheap VoIP door phones)

-Even when the hardware technically allows full-duplex, echo + very high gain → howling/Larsen effect very easily → most manufacturers deliberately keep it half-duplex or add very aggressive echo suppression that basically makes it feel half-duplex anyway.
+Acoustic reality inside small metal box Even when the hardware technically allows full-duplex, echo + very high gain → howling/Larsen effect very easily → most manufacturers deliberately keep it half-duplex or add very aggressive echo suppression that basically makes it feel half-duplex anyway.

-You usually get full-duplex only when:
+You usually get full-duplex only when

 - Digital IP-based elevator emergency phone (new high-rise, hospitals, luxury buildings)